 If you do prefer buying products in bulk, look for items with long use-by-dates such as long-life milk.
 Or alternatively, opt for powdered alternatives, like packet sauces, instead.
 What’s more, make sure you store all food correctly so it doesn’t go off.
 While avocados, for instance, must be kept in the fridge, garlic and potatoes will last longer in a cool dark cupboard.

-4. Be Careful of Supermarket Deals
+4. Be Wary Of Supermarket Deals

 At this time of year, you can expect to see all kinds of buy-one-get-one-free deals and other bargains in the supermarkets.
 Whilst these deals are tempting, the golden tip to avoid food waste at Christmas is not to buy anything you don’t need.